Classification of affine vortices: Introduction

 Here $F_A$ is the curvature of $A$, $\Phi: X \to \k^\dual\simeq \k$ is the moment map on $X$ for the $K$-action, and $*$ is the Hodge star for the standard metric on $\C$.

-Jaffe-Taubes \cite{JT} show that the gauge-equivalence class of a finite energy vortex is completely determined by the zeros of the section $u$, so that the moduli space of finite energy vortices is a symmetric product.
-This is a holomorphic description of the space of vortices with target $\C$ which from a more modern perspective may be viewed as a {\em Hitchin-Kobayashi correspondence}.
-Roughly speaking the correspondence takes a gauge-theoretic functional such as the Yang-Mills functional and shows that minima correspond to stable orbits.
+In the special case of the action of the circle group on the complex line, Taubes \cite[Theorem 1]{taubes1980}) and Jaffe-Taubes \cite[Section III, Theorem 1]{JT} show that the gauge-equivalence class of a finite energy vortex is completely determined by the zeros of the section.
+It follows that the moduli space of gauge equivalence classes of finite energy vortices is a symmetric product.
+This gives a description of the space of vortices with target $\C$ in terms of holomorphic data which from a more modern perspective may be viewed as a {\em Hitchin-Kobayashi correspondence}.
 The first example of such a correspondence by Narasimhan and Seshadri \cite{NS} shows that stable holomorphic bundles over a Riemann surface correspond to irreducible unitary representations of the fundamental group.
 Donaldson \cite{Do:NS} reproves the Narasimhan-Seshadri theorem in a differential-geometric setting, replacing irreducible unitary representations by an equivalent object - the minima of the Yang-Mills functional.
-The extension of this result to higher dimensional base manifold involved replacing a Yang-Mills connection by a Hermitian-Einstein connection.
-A holomorphic vector bundle admits a Hermitian-Einstein connection if and only if it is stable - this was proved for K\"ahler surfaces in \cite{Do:ASD} and for general compact K\"ahler manifolds by \cite{UY}.
+The extension of this result to higher dimensional base manifolds involved replacing a Yang-Mills connection by a Hermitian-Einstein connection.
+The Hitchin-Kobayashi correspondence in this case states that a holomorphic vector bundle admits a Hermitian-Einstein connection if and only if it is stable.
+This was proved for compact K\"ahler surfaces in \cite{Do:ASD} and for general compact K\"ahler manifolds in \cite{UY}.